caye13/cayeleegwebsite/articles/mousehole-manifesto.md

 ---
 # Mousehole Manifesto: Dostoevsky’s Notes from the Underground

-### Ouch, Dostoevsky really twisted the knife here.
+### Ouch.
+Dostoevsky really twisted the knife here.

 ## The Hobbit Hole of Overthinking